emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Capacitated Vehicle Routing Problem Using Optimization with Python.md

 ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Capacitated Vehicle Routing Problem Using Optimization with Python/pizza.PNG)

-forecasts weekly demand of
-food items for each store and identifies required ingredients.
+**PPizza** forecasts weekly demand of  food items for each store and identifies required ingredients and soft drinks.
+Fresh ingredients are delivered to stores daily from the main depot once a day.

- and one depot.
+Soft drinks are delivered and replenished by suppliers directly.

-Figure 1 shows location of stores and a depot.
+Figure 1 shows location of stores and the depot.
+Each store has time windows where delivery needs to be done within.
+Unloading time varies by store depending on location and parking availability.

 | ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Capacitated Vehicle Routing Problem with Python/store_depot_map.PNG) |
 |:--:|
 | *Figure 1: PPizza depot and stores* |

+Depot has temperature controlled

 ## Analysis